Maria is 42 years old.

 How?
 By using the Emotional Freedom Techniques (EFT) or tapping.
 How often have I heard: "I didn't think about tapping"

-This leads us to the third reason for frustration in relationships:
+This leads us to the third reason for relationship problems:

 EFT helps us to regain responsibility and control over our relationship issues.
 We can only resolve our issues if we treat the actual cause of them.